 |Subscribe to the Alzheimer's Reading Room|

-SAGE is a brief self-administered cognitive screening instrument to identify Mild Cognitive Impairment (MCI) and early dementia.
+SAGE is a brief self-administered cognitive screening test used to identify Mild Cognitive Impairment (MCI) and early dementia.
 Average time to complete the test is 10 to 15 minutes.

 Under: Dementia test online